Judith Alyek: Activism

 In the wake of the death of Dickens Okello in 2018, she urged fellow members of parliament from the Lango region to review and recommend actions to be taken against "Indians who are accused of violating the rights of the people of Lango."

 Marriage

-In 2017, Alyek claimed to be married to Richard Odongo and denied the claims by the deputy clan chief of Inomo clan that Ambrose Eger, then deceased, was her husband.
+In 2017, she claimed to be married to Richard Odongo.In 2025, Alyek married Mr. Okwir Mugenyi Moses of Amolatar District.